halemmerich/device-config/README.md

 WARNING!!!
 Docker containers startet with compose currently are using `CAP_SYS_ADMIN` and could harm your host.
 They do also need cgroupns mode set to "host".

+Commands for an initial run of the containers: as root: `cd staging_env; up.sh username` # Creates the containers and authorizes the ssh public key of username in the containers as username: `staging_env/makeHostsKnown.sh` # Deletes all existing keys for the IPs of the containers from the authorized keys and puts the host keys of the containers there as username: `./run_staging_upgrade`

 #### Config:

 - cgroupns mode needs to be set to "host"